hpcleuven/VscDocumentation/source/access/using_ssh_agent.rst

    xterm) from that shell, it should also be correctly configured to contact the ssh authentication agent.
-A better idea though is to store the commands in a file and excute them in any shell where you need access to the authentication agent.
-E.g., for bash users:
+A better idea though is to store the commands in a file and excute them in any shell where you need access to the authentication agent, e.g., for bash users:

    ::